anu-sandilyan/y2-software-systems/README.md

 * Unauthorised Kick Attempt: If a non-admin user (connected from a port other than the 6666 admin port), tries to kick another user.
 * User not found: If a client attempts to mute, unmute, kick or privately message a client that does not exist in the global list.
 * Thread Create Failed: Should not ever print, but is in place in case thread creation fails.
+* Invalid Username: If a client tries to connect with a username that has a space in it ( this would break other requests that operate by splitting the request at the specified spaces
+* Already taken username: If a client tries to connect with or change their name to one that already exists
+* Already connected: Trying to connect more than once to server from the same terminal

 ### Future plans